SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-dotnet.md

 description: This tutorial shows you how to start using sensenet with the .Net client API.
 ---

-# Getting started with sensenet and the .Net client
 In this tutorial we will export a folder structure containing subfolders and files to the file system, using the .Net Client library for sensenet.

 You'll find the full source code at the end of this article.